Ledrix-Tech/Ledrix-Tech/README.md

 ## About

-I build full-stack products end-to-end — CRMs, dashboards, POS systems, and business tools.
-I'm the founder of **[Ledrix CRM](https://ledrix.co)**, a multi-tenant CRM that keeps agency client brands, leads, and payments from mixing.
-Below are the projects I'm actively shipping.
+I'm **Zeeshan Asghar**, Founder & CEO of **[Ledrix](https://ledrix.co)** — a multi-tenant CRM that keeps agency client brands, leads, and payments from mixing.
+Senior Web Enthusiast, full-stack builder of CRMs, dashboards, POS systems, and e-commerce platforms.
+Below are the products I'm actively shipping.

 <br/>